 Term Definition Accidental Means unintended and unexpected by you and any other person insured under your policy.
 Act Means an Act of Parliament and any substitution of, amendment to, or replacement of that Act and any statutory regulation made under that Act.
 Application Means the information you provided us when you bought this insurance or asked for a quote for this insurance from us.
-Betterment Means that once the property is repaired or replaced, it is not 'substantially the same' as the property's condition immediately before the loss, if, without limitation, the size, dimensions, shape, functionality, materials, foundations, access or services, or their qualities are materially improved from your property's characteristics immediately before to the loss.
+Betterment Means that once the property is repaired or replaced, it is not 'substantially the same' as the property's condition immediately before the loss, if, without limitation, the size, dimensions, shape, functionality, materials, or qualities are materially improved from your property's characteristics immediately before the loss.
 Bodily injury Means accidental death of, or personal injury to, any person.
 This includes sickness, disease, disability, shock, fright, mental anguish, or mental injury.
 Change in circumstances Means any change that may alter the nature of the risk or increase the likelihood of a claim occurring.
+Collection Means a number of individual items that have been gathered according to some unifying principle or orderly arrangement.
+This includes but is not limited to a collection of books, card, coins, stamps, or curios.
+This does not include jewellery or artworks.

-Term Definition Communicable disease Means any disease which can be transmitted by means of any substance or agent from any organism to another organism where: the substance or agent includes a virus, bacterium, parasite, or other organism, or any variation of these, whether living or not the method of transmission, whether direct or indirect, includes airborne transmission, bodily fluid transmission, transmission from or to any surface or object, solid, liquid or gas, or between organisms, and a) for the purposes of the liability exclusion, the disease, substance or agent can cause or threaten bodily injury, illness, emotional distress or damage to human health, human welfare, or property damage b) for the purposes of the physical damage exclusion, the disease, substance or agent can cause or threaten damage to human health or human welfare or can cause or threaten damage to, deterioration of, loss of value of, marketability of, or loss of use of property Compliance costs Means any cost of compliance with Government or local authority by-laws or regulations.
-Computer system Means: for the purposes of the cyber liability exclusion, any computer, hardware, software, information technology and communications system, electronic device including any similar system, and any associated input, output, data storage device, networking equipment, or back-up facility. for the purposes of the cyber physical damage exclusion, any computer, hardware, software, communications system, electronic device (including smart phone, laptop, tablet, wearable device), server, cloud, or microcontroller including any similar system, and any associated input, output, data storage device, networking equipment, or back-up facility
+Term Definition Communicable disease Means any disease which can be transmitted by means of any substance or agent from any organism to another organism where: the substance or agent includes a virus, bacterium, parasite, or other organism, or any variation of these, whether living or not the method of transmission, whether direct or indirect, includes airborne transmission, bodily fluid transmission, transmission from or to any surface or object, solid, liquid or gas, or between organisms, and a) for the purposes of the liability exclusion, the disease, substance or agent can cause or threaten bodily injury, illness, emotional distress or damage to human health, human welfare, or property damage b) for the purposes of the physical damage exclusion, the disease, substance or agent can cause or threaten damage to human health or human welfare or can cause or threaten damage to, deterioration of, loss of value of, marketability of, or loss of use of property.
+Computer system Means: for the purposes of the cyber liability exclusion, any computer, hardware, software, information technology and communications system, electronic device including any similar system, and any associated input, output, data storage device, networking equipment, or back-up facility. for the purposes of the cyber physical damage exclusion, any computer, hardware, software, communications system, electronic device (including smart phone, laptop, tablet, wearable device), server, cloud, or microcontroller including any similar system, and any associated input, output, data storage device, networking equipment, or back-up facility.
+Current value Means the reasonable cost to replace the item of property suffering loss, immediately before the event and in New Zealand, with an item of comparable age, condition, quality, and capability.